 Schedule a Visit

-Jennifer presented Dumplings Mean Family to over 20,000 students at 50 schools this past year, and she would love to be with you!
+Jennifer has presented Dumplings Mean Family to over 50,000 students at 100 schools since its release, and she would love to be with you!

 Want to have Jennifer Shaw come to your school or group?
 As both a professional speaker and a mom of 6, Jennifer delivers a touching, funny, and highly interesting author visit for schools, libraries, church groups and others!